ATLANTA CHILD SUPPORT

 Child support payments are a critical component of providing financial support for minor children.
 Whether you intend to pay support or receive it, an attorney will be instrumental in helping you understand your rights and responsibilities.
-Atlanta child support lawyer Bruce Steinfeld leverages 25 years of focused family law experience to protect your interests.
+Atlanta child support lawyer Bruce Steinfeld leverages over 30 years of focused family law experience to protect your interests.
 His overarching goal in every divorce is to help his clients resolve their issues quickly, inexpensively, and amicably.

 Child Support Under Georgia Law